robertwaredev/scripts/docs/Fogstone.md

 		- Set up to consume Charges *and* the Stamina Consumption Pool by default.
 			- Limited to three Charges by default, so three jumps.
 			- Only consumes Stamina in combat.
+	- Crouching & Crouch Slide
+		- Crouch while in air or not sprinting, slide if grounded and sprinting
 	- Infinite Dashing
 		- Set up to consume the Stamina Consumption Pool by default.
 			- Always consumes Stamina, even out of combat.